||Berner Oberland, Switzerland

-- The cost of baggage transfer from Lauenen to Murren and Murren to Wengen
+- The cost of baggage transfer from Lenk to Wengen

-Airfare, lunches, individual transfers, optional excursions, unexpected or unscheduled transfers, additional luggage transfer costs, items not on set dinner menu, beverages, insurance, tips to leaders/guides, items of a personal nature.
+Airfare, lunches, travel to starting point, individual transfers, optional excursions, unexpected or unscheduled transfers, additional luggage transfer costs, items not on set dinner menu, beverages, insurance, tips to leaders/guides, items of a personal nature.

 This hike is not van supported.
 You will need to carry a small- to moderate-sized pack with all the clothing and accessories you will need for the duration of the hike.
 (See our Sample Packing List.)
 With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight between 15 – 20 lbs, including lunch and water.
-Any extra luggage will be sent to Murren and then to Wengen.
+Any extra luggage will be sent to Wengen.

 ACCOMMODATIONS AND FACILITIES

 We will be staying in 3- and 4-star family-owned hotels, which are very comfortable, accommodating and reflect the local character.
 The rooms are double occupancy with private baths.
 One night will be spent in a mountain lodge with shared facilities.